eacar/Asseco/README.md

 ### Assumptions

+1. Client's computer has Windows 7 or above.
+(See https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/versions-and-dependencies)
+2. Client's computer has .NET Framework 4.6.1 or above CLR installed.
-1. Only .txt files are used to import.
+3. Only .txt files are used to import.
 So, OpenDialog only allows .txt files.
-2. Maximum file size is set to 5 MB.
+4. Maximum file size is set to 5 MB.
-3. Exception Logs are only displayed as a Dialog and NOT saved into files.
+5. Exception Logs are only displayed as a Dialog and NOT saved into files.

 ### Folder Structure